Multi-view Graph Condensation via Tensor Decomposition: Conclusion

 In this paper, we introduced \method, a novel framework for graph condensation through the decomposition of multi-view augmented graphs.
 Moreover, we also showed the extent to which tensor decomposition methods can generate smaller graphs while maintaining the performance of GNNs on downstream tasks.
 We evaluated \method on six real-world datasets spanning transductive and inductive learning settings.
 Additionally, we conducted an in-depth analysis to demonstrate the effectiveness of our approach.

 Our results indicate that \method outperforms existing methods on three of the six datasets and achieves competitive performance on the larger datasets.
 Furthermore, our proposed method performs well on transductive and inductive datasets.
 For future work, we plan to explore different decomposition techniques to generate condensed graphs.
 In addition, we will explore different ways of performing augmentation to improve the quality of the synthesized graph.
-Lastly, we plan to investigate whether replacing the current hard assignment with a soft membership approach can improve the effectiveness of \method. \begin{acks} Research was supported in part by the National Science Foundation under CAREER grant no. IIS 2046086, grant no. No. 2431569 and CREST Center for Multidisciplinary Research Excellence in CyberPhysical Infrastructure Systems (MECIS) grant no. 2112650, and by the Agriculture and Food Research Initiative Competitive Grant no. 2020-69012-31914 from the USDA National Institute of Food and Agriculture.
-This study was also supported by the Coordination for the Improvement of Higher Education Personnel (CAPES) through the Institutional Internationalization Program (PRINT), Call No. 41/2017, and partially funded by CAPES (Finance Code 001), the São Paulo Research Foundation (FAPESP) [grants 20/09835-1, 22/02176-8, and 22/09091-8], and the National Council for Scientific and Technological Development (CNPq) [grants 303588/2022-5 and 406417/2022-9].
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the funding agencies.
-The U.S. Government is authorized to reproduce and distribute reprints for Government purposes not withstanding any copyright notation here on. \end{acks}
+Lastly, we plan to investigate whether replacing the current hard assignment with a soft membership approach can improve the effectiveness of \method.